Labiaplasty & Vaginal Rejuvenation

 Recovering from a labiaplasty

-Most patients take a week off from work, during which they can reduce swelling and pain by icing with a cold pack sandwiched between the patient’s underpants and an elastic garment, like Spanx.
+Most patients take a week off from work after a vaginal rejuvenation procedure, during which they can reduce swelling and pain by icing with a cold pack sandwiched between the patient’s underpants and an elastic garment, like Spanx.
 This can be done “twenty minutes on, twenty minutes off.”
 The patient can also lie with her bottom elevated to reduce swelling.

 Patients can resume wearing tampons or having intercourse after four to six weeks.
 Trim labiaplasty generally allows for a quicker recovery.